RealLionelMuhire/alx-low_level_programming/README.md

-This is repo is specifically on alx low level programming
+This repo contains c exercises

 There are more c script